-2020 has been a year of uncertainty, tragedy, and let down, but there’s no need to carry those feelings into the New Year.
-While 2021 won’t erase everything that occurred this year, it’s important to be positive and prepare for change.
+It’s hard to know what to plan for in the New Year, especially since we are still living through the second year of a global pandemic.
+2022 won’t hit the reset button on the world, but that doesn’t mean you should enter the New Year viewing life through a pessimistic lens.
+It’s important to be positive, optimistic, and prepare yourself for change.
 One of the best ways to do that is to adopt the “out with the old” policy and declutter your house.
-We’re leaving 2020 behind, so why not leave some other non-essential items behind as well?
+We’re leaving 2021 behind, so why not leave some other non-essential items behind as well?

 Most of you probably deep-cleaned every last surface in your house over the holidays, considering the tremendous COVID-19 case spikes in the United States.
 You probably even got rid of things you didn’t even know you had.
 Well, we want to point out a few more things that you may still have in your home.
 You don’t have to throw these items in the trash (although, you may want to throw some things away); rather, you can donate them to a charitable organization.
 Keep reading to see how you can continue to purge your house before New Year’s Day.